Stvff/MIV/readme.md

 MIV arranges the windowing, the UI, file collection and preloading, and the plugins decode the images.

 The current roadmap can be found in [docs/todo.md](./docs/todo.md).\
-As for now, I'm trying to get a passable image viewer with automatic file reloading for PPM files.
-This way, I'm creating a 'reference plugin' in C (see `MIV.h` and `meow.c`) that other people can then reference, should they choose to participate.
+As for now, I'm trying to get a passable image viewer with automatic file reloading for PPM and QOI files.
+This way, I'm creating a 'reference plugin' in C (see `MIV.h` and `ppm.c`) that other people can then reference, should they choose to participate.

 To be more specific about features, I am aiming for feature parity with the [Linux Mint xviewer](https://github.com/linuxmint/xviewer?tab=readme-ov-file) in terms of the image viewing experience.